Back pain or stiffness is quite common over the age of 40.

 Tuning into the brain will actually help.

-Rigid tension or harmful stress can be melted so we can feel more pliable, flexible and a return of pleasurable feelings.
+Rigid tension or harmful stress can be melted away.
+So we can feel more pliable, flexible and notice a return of pleasurable feelings.

 Here are 7 tips to help us get the back… back to feeling great.

-1. Use it consciously or lose it unconsciously
+1. Feel it consciously or lose (feeling) it unconsciously

-Many of us take our back for granted since we’ve mostly forgotten about tuning into the spine (unless it’s stiff or aching).
+Many of us take our back for granted.
+(Until it’s stiff or aching).

-This unconscious behavior happens over time since we aren’t tuning in enough, until there is an issue.
+Our unconscious behavior happens over time when we aren’t tuning into the spine enough.

-The spine’s ability is enhanced when you give it some attention with your conscious awareness.
+See.
+Our spine’s ability is enhanced.
+When you give it some attention with your conscious awareness.

 All it takes is just noticing whatever activity you are doing for a few movements and hone in on your spine.